Frequently Asked Questions

 Otherwise, you cannot exclude files from REUSE compliance testing.
 It would go entirely against the purpose of REUSE: making sure that every file has a copyright and license tag.

-How do I exclude certain lines from REUSE compliance testing?
+… exclude certain lines from REUSE compliance testing?

 In order to make the tool ignore a specific section containing strings that may falsely be detected as copyright or license statements, you can wrap it within the two comments REUSE-IgnoreStart and REUSE-IgnoreEnd.